mrakgr/Trading-Journal/journal_2025.md

 10:20am.
 I could have gotten up an hour or two earlier instead of lounging in bed, but the inertia is real.

 I need to overcome my fear and commit.

+11am.
+Let me start the screencast.
+I think I might want to avoid the Quantower subscription.
+I'd be better off putting the prices in a table and looking at the numbers directly.